johnnywey/flipside/README.md

 assert "The thing was not found" == failed.getDetail() assert Fail.NOT_FOUND == failed.getReason()
-failed.get() // will throw an UnsupportedOperationException
+failed.get() // will throw an FailableException with embedded details of the failure

 assert success.get() == "It worked!"
 ```